 Working on techniques to capture real-time molecular movies using ultrafast X-ray diffraction.
 Molecular movies using XFELs could allow scientists to track the intricacies, nuances and detailed behaviour of molecules like never before.

 SINGLE MOLECULE IMAGING

-To further understand how antigens elicit an immune response, we use single molecule imaging and other fluorescence techniques to map intracellular signalling processes.
+Understanding how antigens elicit an immune response and using single molecule imaging and other fluorescence techniques to map intracellular signalling processes.

 IN VIVO IMAGING

-We are working to solve major questions about immune cell interactions, how responses are initiated and how various cells co-ordinate their functions.
-Using sophisticated imaging techniques, we enable visualization of multiple cellular interactions in real-time.
+Solving major questions about immune cell interactions, how responses are initiated and how various cells coordinate their functions.
+Using sophisticated imaging techniques to visualise multiple cellular interactions in real-time.